Ranfei-Xu/SQL/study-plan.md

 Left JOIN Company c ON c.com_id = o.com_id
 WHERE c.name NOT IN ('RED');
 # fix the problem: not have any orders relate to 'red'
+SELECT s.name
-SELECT name FROM salesperson
+FROM salesperson s
-where sales_id not in
+WHERE sales_id NOT IN (
-(SELECT sales_id FROM orders
+    SELECT sales_id FROM orders o
-LEFT JOIN
+    LEFT JOIN company c ON o.com_id = c.com_id
-company
-ON orders.com_i d= company.com_id
-WHERE company.name = 'RED')
+    WHERE c.name = 'RED');
 ```
 1581.
 Customer Who Visited but Did Not Make Any Transactions
 - Write a SQL query to find the IDs of the users who visited without making any transactions and the number of times they made these types of visits.